 - Which is better native or hybrid app

 The mobile application is viewed as one of the most dynamic business tools.
 They have become the new standard for building up a connection with customers.
 It is not only about software products, but any other services such as banking, car sharing or delivery of goods are bound to have mobile applications for both Android and iOS.
 It enables companies to provide their users with convenient and up-to-date experience.
 Business is driven by constant innovations, thus a lot of industries have been using mobile applications for at least 6-7 years.
 It is great that companies have the native vs hybrid app development choice as both of them turned out to be a reasonable solution for many companies.
-At present, some service businesses, like Uber that is one of the successful hybrid app examples, prefer mobile apps over websites.
+At present, some service businesses, like Uber that is one of the successful hybrid application examples, prefer mobile apps over websites.
 It helps improve retention by having the ability to interact with the customers directly.
 Customers receive an increased level of accessibility such as push notifications, new payment options, etc.

 This is a vital mechanism for the modern business however it also requires investment in mobile app development and maintenance.
 Each company is eventually facing the question “which is better native or hybrid app?”
 We are going to find the answer in this article however we suggest changing the question for “what fits better your company?”
-Since both approaches have their strengths and weaknesses as well as different companies have different objectives, budget and time restriction, marketing strategies, and business life cycle stages.
+Since both approaches have their strengths and weaknesses as well as different companies have different objectives, budget and time restrictions, marketing strategies, and business life cycle stages.
 There will not be the right answer for everyone.
 Therefore both hybrid and native application development might turn to be the best approach for different companies.

 GOING DEEPER INTO MOBILE DEVELOPMENT.
 NATIVE VS HYBRID APP IN GENERAL

 The native applications are created for a particular platform either Android or iOS, whereas the hybrid development process relies on cross-platform functioning.
-That is to say, native apps are built on programming languages which can be supported only by a certain platform.
+That is to say, native applications are built on programming languages which can be supported only by a certain platform.
 Java, Kotlin are usually applied technologies for Android development, and Objective-C, Swift – for iOS.

 Taking into account all native vs hybrid apps pros and cons, the developers can suggest the right approach to meet your requirements.
 Those apps are characterized by faster performance and better security, but the development cycle will be slower.
 In addition, each platform will have its own codebase, which will increase the investment of money and time.